 shall be binding on the parties so that the parties shall be obliged to and shall comply with their obligations under such rules and procedures and, subject to any subsequent award in any Electricity Arbitration Association ("EAA") arbitration in relation to a Dispute or judgement in the event of a Third Party Claim (as defined below), shall be obliged to and shall comply with any decision made by the Disputes Committee pursuant to this Clause 40 and/or such rules and procedures.

-The costs of constituting and maintaining the Disputes Committee and the costs of the Disputes Committee in relation to any particular Dispute shall be recovered by MEC as costs and expenses of MEC in accordance with the provisions of Clause 8.
+The costs of constituting and maintaining the Disputes Committee and the costs of the Disputes Committee in relation to any particular Dispute shall be recovered by MRASCO as costs and expenses of MRASCO in accordance with the provisions of Clause 8.

 If the Contract Managers are unable to resolve a Dispute within 10 Working Days of the reference of a Dispute to them then any Disputing Party may refer the Dispute to the Disputes Committee by notice in writing to all Disputing Parties.